1871fotc/fotc/docs/stories/federation-walk.md

 date: 22 August 2000
 hide:
   - navigation
+icon: fontawesome/solid/person-walking
 ---

-# The Federation Trail
+# The Federation Walk

-The Federation Trail was produced by the Friends of Toowong Cemetery as a Centenary of Federation project to commemorate the role of the four Queensland delegates to the National Australasian Convention of 1891 who are interred at Toowong Cemetery.
+The Federation Walk was produced by the Friends of Toowong Cemetery as a Centenary of Federation project to commemorate the role of the four Queensland delegates to the National Australasian Convention of 1891 who are interred at Toowong Cemetery.

 The National Australasian Convention was held in Sydney from the 2^nd^ of March to the 9^th^ of April 1891.
 The convention was attended by seven delegates from each of the six colonies and three delegates from New Zealand.
 The Queensland delegates were John Donaldson, Sir Samuel Griffith, John Macrossan, Thomas Macdonald- Paterson, Thomas McIlwraith, Arthur Rutledge and Andrew Thynne.
 Significant outcomes from this convention included agreement of the name Commonwealth of Australia and more importantly, the production of a draft constitution.
 Sir Samuel Griffith was Chairman of the committee responsible for writing the draft constitution.